GabsEdits/boekestijn/README.md

 </div>

 > [!NOTE]
-> Even though the main stable websites hosted on the soferii.md and boekestijn.md domains each have their dedicated servers, this repository is specifically linked to boekestijn.gabs.eu.org, which serves as our development environment.
+> Even though the main stable websites hosted on the soferii.md domain has it's own dedicated server, this repository is specifically linked to boekestijn.gxbs.me, which serves as our development environment.
 Here, you can preview the forthcoming version of the website, which is updated whenever there are necessary changes in progress.

 ## Project Overview